fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/troubleshoot-and-get-support.md

 If the PVC creation is failing, this could be due the following reasons

-* A firewall/iptables rule for port 9001 is present on the hosts running px containers.
+* A firewall/iptables rule for port 9001 is present on the hosts running Portworx containers.
 This prevents the create volume call to come to the Portworx API server.
 * For Kubernetes versions 1.6.4 and before, Portworx may not running on the Kubernetes control plane node.
 * For Kubernetes versions 1.6.5 and above, if you don’t have Portworx running on the control plane node, ensure that
   * The `portworx-service` Kubernetes `Service` is running in the `kube-system` namespace.